RingoDev/se-forum-frontend/README.md

 This project constitutes the frontend of the SE-FORUM.

-> The corresponding backend project can be found [here](https://github.com/domi-schuhmi/se-forum-backend).
+> The corresponding backend project can be found [here](https://github.com/domi-schuhmi/se-forum-backend) (access required).

 ## Run